Local Concepts, LLCLocal Concepts, LLC provides network management support for the Chesapeake Foodshed Network

 With over twenty years of experience in the fields of agriculture, food systems, and natural resources, Christy works across diverse geographic scales (local to multi-state) developing programs and services to strengthen connectivity and drive collaborative action for change.
 Under Gabbard’s leadership, Local Concepts, LLC provides network management services to the Chesapeake Foodshed Network, a multi-state initiative, designed to strategically build connections and foster collaborations to catalyze food system reform.

 Sonia has worked at the intersection of social justice, food justice, education and the arts since 2001.
-Her work across many sectors has helped her build a diverse skill set including grant-writing, community building/organizing, communications & outreach.
+Her work across many sectors has helped her build a diverse skill set including grant-writing, community building/organizing, programming, communications & outreach.
 Sonia has a BS in Psychology and a MA in Education Policy & Leadership.
 As a seasoned photographer and beginning videographer, she is especially interested in new media, designing information for beauty and accessibility, and visual storytelling for social change.
 A permaculture practitioner, Sonia lives on an historic farm in Upper Marlboro, MD where she spends as much time as she can growing food, herbs and flowers.

 Liz is studying Environmental Horticulture, Civic Agriculture & Food Systems in addition to Material Culture & Public Humanities at Virginia Tech.
 Liz is passionate about food sovereignty and culinary justice.
 She has conducted ethnographic research in Southwestern Virginia and is currently interested in storytelling around community food work.
 When she’s not studying or working, Liz can usually be found in the garden or in the kitchen!